stevencorrea/mastering-github-students-project/git-config.md

 ### Retrieving configuration values
-Now let's understand how to retrieve the configuration you've done in the example above.
+To retrieve the configuration you've done in the example above do the following.

 You just have to use ```git config <option>``` without assigning any value to retrieve the value.